cosmosdisha/SmartStock-Inventory-Management-System/README.md

-# SmartStock: Inventory & Vendor Management System
+# SmartStock: Inventory Management System

 A full-stack web application designed to streamline warehouse inventory tracking, prevent stock stagnation, and simplify vendor coordination.
 This project implements a completely decoupled architecture with a React frontend and a Python Flask backend.